US STOCKS-Wall Street gains on hopes of coronavirus slowdown

 Oilfield services firm Halliburton Co said it would cut about 350 jobs in Oklahoma and that its executives would reduce their salaries.
-Exxon and Halliburton shares jumped 5% and 7.4%, respectively, also tracking a surge in oil prices amid hopes the world's main oil producers would agree to a cut in output at a meeting on Thursday.
+Exxon and Halliburton shares jumped 6% and 7%, respectively.

-Norwegian Cruise Line, Royal Caribbean and Carnival Corp, among the most heavily battered stocks this year due to a near halt in global tourism, rose between 16% to 24%.
-Advancing issues outnumbered decliners more than 6-to-1 on the NYSE and 2-to-1 on the Nasdaq.
+Norwegian Cruise Line, Royal Caribbean and Carnival Corp, among the most heavily battered stocks this year due to a near halt in global tourism, rose between 16% to 21%.
+Advancing issues outnumbered decliners for a 6.01-to-1 ratio on the NYSE and a 2.44-to-1 ratio on the Nasdaq.

 The S&P index recorded four new 52-week highs and no new low, while the Nasdaq recorded nine new highs and 14 new lows.